Ray structures on Teichm\"uller Space: Existence for the generalized Jenkins-Serrin problem

 The idea of the proof is to first construct a sequence of harmonic maps $X_n \to W$ to a fixed closed surface $W$ consisting of copies of $Y$ which have been glued together, with controlled horizontal foliations of the associated Hopf differentials.
 The domains $X_n$ for the approximating harmonic maps are found by demanding that the Hopf differentials have approximating maximal stretch laminations.
 We then prove that the limit of any convergent subsequence gives an equivariant minimal graph in $\widetilde{Y}\times T$ (and in fact a unique one by Theorem \ref{thm:minimalgraph:uniqueness}).
 The proof will be divided into two cases: \begin{enumerate} \item[Case I:] $Y$ has no crown ends, and the measured foliation defining $T$ consists of half-infinite cylinders corresponding to boundary components of $Y$ and compactly supported subfoliations; \item[Case II:] the general case. \end{enumerate}

-Here the division is entirely for expositional reasons: the basic structure of the argument will be apparent in the technically simpler Case I. The second Case II extends the technique to a more complicated setting.
+Here the division is entirely for expositional reasons: the basic structure of the argument will be apparent in the technically simpler Case I. Case II extends the technique to a more complicated setting.

-Now, the foliations that arise in minimal surfaces over crowned surfaces have several qualitative types: {(i) they can be} closed curves, or (ii) they can be part of a half-plane adjacent to a boundary leaf of a crown, or (iii) they can be a strip of bounded width with an end tending to an ideal point in a crown or an end sprialling around a boundary curve, or (iv) the leaves can be none of these: in the latter case, the leaves may be collected into a compact portion of the surface.
+Now, the foliations on surfaces that arise in (lifts of) minimal surfaces over (lifts of) crowned surfaces have several qualitative types: (i) they can be closed curves, or (ii) they can be part of a half-plane adjacent to a boundary leaf of a crown, or (iii) they can be a strip of bounded width with an end tending to an ideal point in a crown or an end spiralling around a boundary curve, or (iv) the leaves can be none of these: in the latter case, the leaves may be collecting into a compact portion of the surface.
 Of course, the technical heart of the proof comprises checking that the limiting Hopf differential on the limiting surface $X_\infty$ has the desired trajectory structure.
-One crucial estimate is a bound on the diameter of the \enquote{compact part}, but one also needs to make sure that the leaves{, in each end,} limit in the expected way.
+One crucial estimate is a bound on the diameter of the \enquote{compact part}, but one also needs to make sure that the leaves, in each end, limit in the expected way.